-The Multnomah County Auditor’s Office has opportunities for students seeking to fulfill college internship requirements.
+After the pandemic, the Multnomah County Auditor’s Office will have opportunities for students seeking to fulfill college internship requirements.
 We have a range of possible projects, including working on already planned projects and may have some flexibility to tailor projects to match interests or provide opportunities to develop specific skills.

 The Multnomah County Auditor’s Office conducts performance audits and special studies of county programs.
 Our mission is to ensure that county government is efficient, effective, equitable, transparent and fully accountable.
 Performance auditing is similar to program evaluation or management analysis, but with a strong accountability component.